How do you want to hike the Tour du Mont Blanc?

 Accommodation & meals on the Tour du Mont Blanc

-For the trip we operate, you stay in hotels for 9 nights and an auberge for 1 night.
-Rooms are on a twin-share basis: all have attached bathrooms except at La Forclaz and Les Chapieux where the bathrooms are along the corridor.
-For the night at Les Chapieux, you may be in a twin, triple, quad or small dormitory with showers along the corridor.
+For the trip we operate, you stay in hotels for 8 nights and an auberge for 2 nights.
+Rooms are on a twin-share basis: all have attached bathrooms except at Trient and Les Chapieux where the bathrooms are along the corridor.
+For the night at Trient and Les Chapieux, you may be in a twin, triple, quad or small dormitory with showers along the corridor.
 Bedding is provided at each night stop, so there is no need to carry sleeping bags.
-For the night at the auberge at Les Chapieux, duvets and pillows are provided.
+For the night at the auberge at Trient and Les Chapieux, duvets and pillows are provided.
 Towels are provided at all night stops.
 Please note that we do not use mountain refuges or huts for any of the night stops.
 Meals included are normally a set 3-course meal and are eaten in the hotel’s restaurant area.
 Tea and coffee at dinner and all other drinks are not included.
 On the Self Guided trek you are responsible for providing your own lunches.